Skip to main content Skip to complementary content

 Viewing and copying the OAuth configuration

-In the OAuth section of the Management Console, select View OAuth configuration to display the configuration as a code snippet and a URL to copy.
+In the OAuth section of the Administration activity center, select View OAuth configuration to display the configuration as a code snippet and a URL to copy.

 Deleting an OAuth client